Shenyqqq/pmpmchessAI/README.md

 ## Behind the AI: AlphaZero Reinforcement Learning

 This project's AI is built upon a modified version of the renowned **AlphaZero** framework, drawing inspiration from [suragnair/alpha-zero-general](https://github.com/suragnair/alpha-zero-general).
-Our implementation specifically aligns more closely with the original AlphaZero paper's training methodology.
+My implementation specifically aligns more closely with the original AlphaZero paper's training methodology.

 The AI's intelligence stems from: